Exploration of the Moon: China

 China’s lunar exploration efforts are conducted through the Chinese Lunar Exploration Program, which includes scientific missions and assessments of potential lunar resources such as helium-3, an isotope considered for possible future use in terrestrial energy production.

 The China National Space Administration (CNSA) launched the Chang'e 1 lunar orbiter on 24 October 2007.
 Initially intended to operate for one year, the mission was extended and concluded with a controlled impact on the Moon on 1 March 2009.
 A second orbiter, Chang'e 2, was launched on 1 October 2010.

 On 14 December 2013, China successfully deployed the Chang'e 3 lander and the Yutu rover, becoming the third nation to achieve a lunar soft landing.
 It was the first soft landing on the lunar surface since Luna 24 in 1976.
 The backup spacecraft for Chang'e 3, originally constructed as a contingency, was repurposed for the Chang'e 4 mission, which targeted the far side of the Moon.
 Chang'e 4 was launched on 7 December 2018 and landed on 3 January 2019.
 The Yutu-2 rover, deployed by Chang'e 4, set a distance record for lunar surface travel.
-Its findings included the detection of a dust layer up to 12 metres deep in parts of the lunar farside.
+Its findings included the detection of a dust layer up to 12 meters deep in parts of the lunar far side.

 A sample return mission, Chang'e 5, was initially planned for 2017 but was delayed following a failure of the Long March 5 launch vehicle.
 Following the rocket's successful return to flight in December 2019, CNSA launched Chang'e 5 in late 2020.
 The mission returned approximately 2 kilograms of lunar material to Earth on 16 December 2020.

 The Chang'e 6 mission, launched on 3 May 2024, conducted the first sample return from the lunar far side, specifically the Apollo Basin.
 It carried a small rover, Jinchan, which conducted infrared spectroscopy and captured imagery of the lander on the surface.

 The spacecraft’s lander-ascender-rover module separated from its orbiter and returner prior to landing on 1 June 2024 at 22:23 UTC.
 The ascender lifted off from the lunar surface on 3 June 2024 at 23:38 UTC, conducted an automated rendezvous and docking in lunar orbit, and transferred its sample container to the return module.
 The returner successfully landed in Inner Mongolia on 25 June 2024, completing China’s second lunar sample return mission and the first from the Moon’s far side.